 For a certified copy of a power of attorney

-If we have prepared an LPA we will provide you with one certified copy free of charge when requested.
-The Office of the Public Guardian charge £35 per certified copy of an LPA and £25 per certified copy of an EPA and we will charge this fee for additional copies or in cases where we have not prepared the original.
+The Office of the Public Guardian charge £35 per certified copy of an LPA and £25 per certified copy of an EPA and we will charge £24 for additional copies (or £42 in cases where we have not prepared the original).

 Probate Fee: In addition to the sworn oath, there is a fee charged by the Probate Registry of £155 and 50p per sealed copy of the grant.